 Government and Politics of Puerto Rico

 Puerto Rico has eight senatorial districts and 78 municipals.
 Its high-most powers are executed and vested on the jurisdiction and sovereignty of the United States.
 Puerto Rico has a federal type of government.
-In fact, the head of State of Puerto Rico is the president of the United States.
+The head of State of Puerto Rico is the president of the United States.

 As from 1952 up to around 2007, Puerto Rico has had three dominant political parties.
 The three political parties have had contradicting views on how the sovereignty of the state should be.
 The Popular Democratic Party has been advocating for the island to retain its status with the US as a commonwealth.
 The New Progressive Party has been of the view that the island of Puerto Rico should be admitted as one of the states of US.
 The Puerto Rican Independence Party has been advocating for Puerto Rico to be made a sovereign state with no influence and governance from other states and nations.